 Dogs lick the air for a variety of reasons.
-For instance, improving smell, communicating fear, and stomach discomfort.
+For instance, improving smell, and communicating fear, and stomach discomfort.

 Occasionally, quick instances of air-licking are not a reason for concern.
 But it would help if you looked for changes in the duration or frequency spent licking.

 What Causes Dogs to Lick the Air?

 There are several reasons your dog may lick the air; the effective treatments are numerous.

 Talk with your vet to determine the underlying reason for your dog’s air-licking.
-It can help you choose how to treat the condition if effective treatment is required.
+It can help you choose how to treat the condition if adequate treatment is required.

 Below is a list of 8 logical reasons why your dog licks the air.